 - Staff told us they would inform the practice manager or assistant manager or the lead GP of any incidents and there was a recording form available on the practice's computer system.
 The incident recording form supported the recording of notifiable incidents under the duty of candour.
-(The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment). - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - The practice carried out a thorough analysis of the significant events.
-Incidents occurring were discussed on the same day or at the next available meeting.
-The practice held weekly meetings with management and lead clinicians.
-Significant events were a standing agenda item.
-The results were shared with staff at meetings where the investigation and action plans were discussed.
-However we saw one exception, an incident were it was noted that certain medicines were not in a GPs bag.A week later we saw this had not been addressed. - We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
+(The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment). - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again.
+The practice carried out a thorough analysis of the significant events.
+Incidents that had occurred were discussed on the same day or at the next available meeting.
+Significant event analysis and trend analysis took place and was added to Gpteam Net. - The results were shared with staff at meetings where the investigation and action plans were discussed. - We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
 We saw evidence that lessons were shared and action was taken to improve safety in the practice.
-For example following an incident where a patient received another patient's partial summary care record all staff now check information before giving it to patients.
-All printing jobs are checked as completed and all printers have paper replenished daily.
+For example, there had been incidents of practice prescribing errors, where medication had not been removed from repeat prescriptions.
+As a result an investigation was completed and new processes put in place to address this.
+This included that all medications are double checked before being added to the patient records.
+The practice has also employed a pharmacist to assist in the processing of discharge medication to reduce the risk of these incidents happening again.